Japan’s Honda, Sony joining forces on new electric vehicle

 TOKYO (AP) — Two big names in Japanese electronics and autos are joining forces to produce an electric vehicle together.

-Sony Corp. and Honda Motor Co. agreed to set up a joint venture this year to start selling an electric vehicle by 2025, both sides said Friday.
+Sony Group Corp. and Honda Motor Co. agreed to set up a joint venture this year to start selling an electric vehicle by 2025, both sides said Friday.

 The plan is to bring together Honda’s expertise in mobility development, technology and sales with Sony’s imaging, telecommunication, network and entertainment expertise.